Allegheny-ComputerScience-101-S2022/cs101-S2022-final-starter/final-examination.md

 #### (2 points) Using the Big-O notation, what is the worst-case time time complexity of this function?
 Please show all of your work.

-#### (2 points) Using your knowledge of running a doubling experiment to predict the likely worst-case time complexity, about what would the doubling ratio be for this function?
+#### (2 points) Using your knowledge of running a doubling experiment to predict the likely worst-case time complexity, approximately what would the doubling ratio be for this function?

 #### (1 points) Using your knowledge of the Big-O notation, would you describe this as an efficient algorithm?
 Why?